jordanj03/freelance-journey/progress_log.md

 ## Day 2

 Built scipt that gets users name, stores it in a file with the timestamp and then displays this to the console

+## Day 3

+Built script that stores list of products, price and stock.
+Prints report of the above and the average price of all items